ssudholt/phocnet/INSTALL.md

 # Installation
-The following installation instructions can be used for Debian (Jessie and up) and Ubuntu (16.04 and up) systems.
+The following installation instructions can be used for Debian- and Ubuntu-based systems.
 It is assumed that CMake and GCC are already installed on your system.
 If CUDA 8.0 or higher is installed and found in the `PATH`, the PHOCNet library is compiled with GPU support

 ## Install Dependency Packages
 First, you need to install all dependency packages.
 For the underlying Caffe implementation, the depending packages can be installed by: